-The graduation party of Susan Kohnke’s son was memorable, but not in the way she would have wanted.
+The graduation party for Susan Kohnke’s son was memorable, but not in the way she would have wanted.
 Instead of reflecting on a day celebrating school successes, and spending time with friends and family, the 58-year-old Colfax, Wisconsin, woman instead remembers it being the day she developed symptoms of a severe condition that nearly claimed her life.

 Susan, a truck driver and otherwise healthy person with two grown children and three grandchildren, was attending her son’s college graduation party in June 2017 when she began feeling ill.
 She felt nauseous, and had a backache and proceeded to vomit.
 Friends suspected she had a kidney stone.

 She went to Mayo Clinic Health System – Red Cedar in Menomonie, where doctors verified she had a kidney stone, and prescribed pain and anti-nausea medications.
-Because the kidney stone was too large to pass, they advised her to go to the Eau Claire hospital on the following Monday to have it blasted in a procedure called extracorporeal shock wave lithotripsy.
+Because the kidney stone was too large to pass, they advised her to go to the Eau Claire hospital on the following Monday to have it blasted in a procedure called "extracorporeal shock wave lithotripsy."

 A TURN FOR THE WORSE

 Susan’s symptoms worsened over the weekend.
 She developed a high fever and became so confused she was unable to finish a sentence.
 When her husband took her to the hospital on Monday, they went to the Emergency Department.
 She says that’s the last memory she had for four days.